 |# of People||Annual Income|

-Add $9,000 for anyone that has more than four household members.
+Add $9,000 for anyone that has more than nine household members.

 Rhode Island Chapter 13 Plan Payments